 Many retail associates are hired temporarily during the busy holiday season, and some use it as a path to regular employment.

-Retail Sales Associate Duties and Responsibilities
+Retail Sales Associate Duties And Responsibilities

-The duties of a retail associate vary from organization to organization, although some core tasks are common.
+The duties of a retail sales associate vary from organization to organization, although some core tasks are common.

 1. Greeting Customers

-Whether positioned at the entrance of the store or in an individual department, retail associates show customers that they are valued by exchanging pleasantries and offering help in finding items.
+Whether positioned at the entrance of the store or in an individual department, retail associates show customers they are valued by exchanging pleasantries and offering help in finding items.

 2. Monitoring Activities

-Retail associates keep an eye on what is going on both inside and outside of the facility.
+Retail sales associates keep an eye on what is going on both inside and outside of the facility.